 18. Add a curtain and a comfy chair

 Flashes of vintage print will always look decadent in a country home, and the bathroom is an ideal place to be brave with bolder patterns.
 ‘A show-stopping shower curtain can be all it takes to bring a pop of Technicolour flair to a classic bathroom,’ enthuses Jamie Watkins, Co-Founder of Divine Savages.

-In this bathroom, belonging to Collette Vernon of The Vintage Trader, a blush pink velvet armchair continues the colour story, while providing a comfortable place to lounge after a soak.
+In this bathroom, belonging to Collette Vernon of The Vintage Trader, a blush pink velvet armchair continues the color story, while providing a comfortable place to lounge after a soak.

-The chequered floor beneath the bath makes a bold statement but is also linked colour-wise to the shower curtain, which helps to prevent a potentially jarring pattern clash.
+The chequered floor beneath the bath makes a bold statement but is also linked color-wise to the shower curtain, which helps to prevent a potentially jarring pattern clash.